-*As of 5 months ago (in late 2020), the EPA reported that common commercial uses of TCE are as a solvent in vapor degreasing, dry cleaning, spot cleaners, stain removers, and adhesives and sealants.
+*In late 2020 the EPA reported that common commercial uses of TCE are as a solvent in vapor degreasing, dry cleaning, spot cleaners, stain removers, and adhesives and sealants.
 Consumer uses include adhesives, degreasers, and cleaners (source).
 TCE persists in the environment for decades.
 It is a volatile organic compound, which means it can enter indoor air as a gas, and through water in pipes, exposing people to it through inhalation when they are bathing, washing dishes and doing other water-related household activities (source).
 While phased out of many cleaning products, in homes TCE may still be found in cleaning wipes, aerosol cleaning products, typewriter correction fluid, paint, and varnishes, paint removers, spray adhesives, and some carpet cleaners and spot removers.
 Commercial dry cleaners may also use trichloroethylene as a spot remover (source), it may be present in pepper spray (source), and it is present in tap water in many states across the U.S. (source).

 **Parkinson’s disease is already the fastest-growing neurological disorder in the world; in the US, the number of people with Parkinson’s has increased 35% the last 10 years.
 A 2008 peer-reviewed study in the Annals of Neurology, for example, found that TCE is “a risk factor for parkinsonism.”
 And a 2011 study echoed those results, finding “a six-fold increase in the risk of developing Parkinson’s in individuals exposed in the workplace to trichloroethylene (TCE).